 To match the professional quality of the included content, Sibelius 7 Sounds also features hand-selected sounds from specialized sample providers.

-It includes a full 27-stop pipe organ, taken from the E.M.
+It has a full 27-stop pipe organ, taken from the E.M.
 Skinner Organ from Our Lady of Mount Carmel, Chicago, IL as sampled by Milan Digital Audio, the developers of Hauptwerk, the world’s finest virtual organ software.

-And for marching band and drum corps arrangers, Sibelius 7 includes a selection of sounds from the brand new Rumble and Fanfare libraries from Sample Logic.
+And for marching band and drum corps arrangers, Sibelius 7 has a selection of sounds from the brand new Rumble and Fanfare libraries from Sample Logic.
 The first sound libraries to feature the multi-time world champion drum corps, The Blue Devils, these sounds were recorded at the world-famous Skywalker Sound scoring stage in Marin County, CA.

 To take full advantage of Sibelius 7 Sounds, you will require a 64-bit operating system and compatible processor, a fast hard disk (SSD preferable) and 4 GB+ RAM.